ciro-mota/ansible_selfhost_vpn/README.md

 export WG_PASSWORD=$(htpasswd -nbBC 12 "" <your-password-here> | cut -d ':' -f2)
 ```

+- Enter the server's IP address where WireGuard will be provisioned in the `hosts` file.

+- You will need to generate SSH passwords and configure them with your cloud provider where you will provision the WireGuard.

 - Then simply run the Ansible playbook.

 ```bash